 SA Health has legislated responsibility within the South Australian Emergency Management Act 2004 and the State Emergency Management Plan (SEMP) for provision, maintenance and coordination of health services.

-To ensure compliance with these responsibilities and consistency across the agency, the SA Health Emergency Management Policy Directive (PDF 295KB) and its supporting Emergency Management Framework (PDF 167KB) are applicable to all emergency management activities across SA Health, the key principles of which are:
+To ensure compliance with these responsibilities and consistency across the agency, the SA Health Disaster Resilience Policy Directive (PDF 295KB) and its supporting Emergency Management Framework (PDF 167KB) are applicable to all emergency management activities across SA Health, the key principles of which are:

 - Clear Governance